tfinnerty02/pset-5/README.md

 Given a string, return a new string using the middle three characters of `text`.
 Return `text` unchanged if any of the following requirements are not met.

 * `text` must not be `null`.
-* `text` must have an odd length of at least three characters.
+* `text` must have an odd length of at least 3 characters.

 ### Exercise 4

 Given two strings, determine whether or not `target` is equivalent to the middle three characters of `text`.
 Return `false` if any of the following requirements are not met.

 * `text` must not be `null`.
-* `text` must have an odd length of at least three characters.
+* `text` must have an odd length of at least 3 characters.
 * `target` must not be `null`.
-* `target` must be exactly three characters.
+* `target` must be exactly 3 characters.

 ### Exercise 5